 System Identity and Internal Alignment

-Shadowrun, Fourth Edition – 20th Anniversary Core Rulebook serves as a high-fidelity tactical simulator for gear-dense, multi-stage heist operations, structured around three parallel action spaces: physical combat, magic, and Matrix operations.
-Although presented as a general cyberpunk-fantasy RPG, the system’s mechanics consistently optimize for gear-intensive, combat-focused heist play once subsystems interact.
+Shadowrun, Fourth Edition functions as a high-fidelity tactical simulator for gear-dense, multi-stage heist operations, structured around three parallel action spaces: physical combat, magic, and Matrix operations [AUDIT 0, AUDIT 9].
+Although presented as a general cyberpunk-fantasy RPG, the product functions as a highly specific heist simulator, providing unusually detailed procedures for surveillance, security layers, access control, and intrusion—depth not explicitly advertised in the product’s core pitch [AUDIT 9].

 Structural Gaps and Load Transfer

 In addition to missing generators, several cross-system design choices further shift work to the GM.
-Outside combat, difficulty is set by unbenchmarked thresholds instead of task-based reference tables.
-Because static thresholds underpin most resolution systems, this produces a constant adjudication burden across combat-adjacent, social, magical, and Matrix actions—even when content exists.
+Difficulty for non-combat actions relies on GM-set numbers with no reference table to guide them [AUDIT 8].
+Because static thresholds underpin most resolution systems, this results in a constant judgment calls across combat-adjacent, social, magical, and Matrix actions.

 Incentives, Spotlight, and Emergent Table Dynamics